-Before you embark, do yourself a favor and make a Plan B, and Plan C because Plan A odds are awful.
+Before you embark, do yourself a favor and make a Plan B, and Plan C because the odds for Plan A are awful.
 The results are always in the numbers.
 You cannot control statistical improbabilities.
 I know you cannot control whether you will gain rock star status.

 Working smart and hard works wonders!

 A more realistic plan is one where you seize control of your career.
-Rather than dreaming, you make it very probable you can succeed when you execute around a believable, achievable plan.
-When you turn the idea of getting found into one of you will find your own success and find your own buyers, you gain tremendous power.
+Rather than dreaming, you make it very probable you can succeed when you execute a believable, achievable plan.
+When you turn the idea of getting found into one of you taking charge and making actions, you will find your success and find your buyers.
+You willl gain tremendous power.
 It’s like taking an atrophied muscle and working and pumping it until it meets its potential.